Covid-19 Coronavirus

 If anyone tries to help you against your will, or force you to give them your postal vote, you should contact the police.

-If you have any other queries, please contact the Electoral Registration Unit at elections@gov.im or tel +44 1624 685754, or the Returning Officer for your constituency.
+If you have any other queries, please contact the Electoral Registration Unit at elections@gov.im or tel +44 1624 685754, or the Deputy Returning Officer.

 Back to top